by Texas Homesteader ~

 Now a couple of days before the holiday I simply pull the cooked turkey out of the freezer and allow it to thaw slowly in the fridge.
 That way on the big day I just pop the pre-cooked and pre-sliced turkey into the oven set to about 200 degrees and allow it to slowly warm. (you can bump the temps up a bit if you’re in a hurry.
 Just make sure you don’t bump them high enough to basically re-cook and dry out your turkey)

 Since all our holiday guests are bringing their own specialty side dishes & desserts all that’s left to do is transfer the turkey to a pretty platter & serve along with all the other deliciousness!
-Gone are the days of hovering in the kitchen on that special day roasting & carving a turkey.
-Gone as well is wrestling those greasy cooking pans while all my guests are visiting with each other.
+Gone are the days of hovering in the kitchen on that special day roasting & carving a holiday turkey.
+And gone as well is wrestling those greasy cooking pans while all my guests are visiting with each other.
 I can join in on the fun now!
 Give it a try.

 Want More Holiday Cooking Tips & Recipes?

 - RancherMan’s Green Bean Casserole Recipe